1c7/Youtube-Auto-Subtitle-Download/readme.md

-## Download Youtube Subtitle (auto-generated subtitle & closed subtitle)
+# Download Youtube Subtitle (auto-generated subtitle & closed subtitle)
+Here is 2 little script(Tampermonkey) help you download Youtube subtitle directly on the video play page (1 second)
+(file format .srt)
+so you don't have to copy&paste Youtube URL into some website & watch ad & then get the file (at least 5 second)

 ### How does it look like?
 ![1](img_for_readme.png)